ramicbenjamin/VisualiseATM/README.md

-# Visualise ATM - Practical part of Bachelor's Degree work
+# Visualise ATM

-###  This app is created for a learning purpose.
-It uses MEVN stack:
+###  This app is as a part of practical part of Bachelor's Degree work.

+It uses this stack:

 #### Backend:
 - Node JS
+- Express
 - MySQL

 #### Frontend:
 - Angular JS
 - Materialize CSS